 You could tell he could barely take it all in.
 Oh, all the joyous wonders when we live a better day!

 And I wonder what has happened to me.
 Why do I fail to see the hand of God all around me?
 He moves the earth in perfect orbit around the sun.
 He gives provision to the wren and the cardinal.
 It is He who puts breath in my lungs.
 God’s goodness is right here amongst me.

 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”
 John 16:33

 We will have trouble in this world.
 There is no doubt about it.
 But our outlook as believers is different…we can trust that there will be good come out of the bleakest of the situations (Romans 8:28).
 We can know that God is always up to something good.

 “For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, as we look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal.”
 2 Corinthians 4:17-18

 Changing our view matters.
 As believers, this place called earth is not our final destination.
 Eternity is our new gauge of time, putting everything in proper perspective.

 If our gaze is set on the here and now, our circumstances may knock us over like a tidal wave.
 We get overwhelmed.
-We become anxious and worried.
-We cannot see past our problems.
-Our minds are consumed with all the wrong things.
+Become anxious and worried.
+And we cannot see past our problems.
+Wrong things consume our minds.
 We forget we are a child of the King.
 We lose sight of eternity.